-California Water Code Section 10632(g) - An analysis of the impacts of each of the actions and conditions described in subdivisions (a) to (f), inclusive, on the revenues and expenditures of the urban water supplier, and proposed measures to overcome those impacts, such as the development of reserves and rate adjustments.
+California Water Code Section 10632(a)(7) - An analysis of the impacts of each of the actions and conditions described in subdivisions (a)(1) to (a)(6), inclusive, on the revenues and expenditures of the urban water supplier, and proposed measures to overcome those impacts, such as the development of reserves and rate adjustments.

 Enforcement of the Water Shortage Contingency Plan is assumed to be covered by enhanced revenues from application of excess use charges and penalties.
 MCWD reserves may be used temporarily should revenues remain below expectations.
 MCWD's rate structure is based upon adopted rate ranges and allows for modification of rates on short notice within those ranges.
 MCWD retains the ability to modify rates to meet all legitimate MCWD needs.
-Revenue impacts from water sales losses are estimated as follows, based upon Tier 2 rates of \$2.35/hcf in Central Marina and \$2.86/hcf in the Ord Community, and recognizing approximately 10% of MCWD's customers are not metered as of 2010.
+Revenue impacts from water sales losses are estimated as follows, based upon Tier 2 rates of \$2.79/hcf in Central Marina and \$3.27/hcf in the Ord Community, and recognizing approximately 10% of MCWD's customers are not metered as of 2013.